 - Obese: An obese child (at or above the 95th percentile on standardized growth charts) faces even more serious health risks.

-The U.S. Preventive Services Task Force revised its guidelines in early 2010 to recommend that clinicians screen children ages 6 to 18 years for obesity and refer them to programs to promote improvements in weight status.
+The U.S. Preventive Services Task Force (USPSTF) recommends that clinicians screen children ages 6 and older for obesity and refer them to programs to promote improvements in weight status.
 The Task Force has found that the BMI is an acceptable measure for determining excess weight and defines "overweight" and "obese" as above.
+The American Academy of Family Physicians makes the same recommendation.

 Being overweight is one of the most common problems seen by pediatricians.
 At each well-child visit, the following should be discussed: the child's dietary patterns, levels of physical activity, and sedentary behaviors.
-The family's history of obesity, type 2 diabetes, and high blood pressure are important considerations as are a number of other physical measurements the health care provider can take.
-The goal is to prevent and address the problems of overweight and obesity through identification and early interventions, such as diet and exercise, to achieve a healthy weight and BMI.
+The family's history of obesity, type 2 diabetes, and high blood pressure are important considerations as are a number of other physical measurements the healthcare provider can take.
+The goal is to prevent and address the problems of overweight and obesity through identification and early interventions, namely, changes to diet and exercise, to achieve a healthy weight and BMI.

 Children's body mass calculations need to be accurate and related to their growth charts.
-A visit to a health care provider will provide you with the most reliable information, but the calculator on the CDC web site (in Links below) can help you determine if your child is at risk of being overweight.
+A visit to a healthcare practitioner will provide you with the most reliable information, but the calculator on the CDC web site (in Links below) can help you determine if your child is at risk of being overweight.

 Sources Used in Current Review

 Centers for Disease Control and Prevention.
-Childhood Overweight and Obesity.
-Available online at http://www.cdc.gov/obesity/childhood/index.html through http://www.cdc.gov.
-Accessed May 2012.
+Childhood Obesity Facts.
+Available online at https://www.cdc.gov/obesity/data/childhood.html.
+Accessed October 2016.